hammedakinwale/Devops-projects/17-automating-aws-infrastructure-in-code/README.md

 preferred_number_of_public_subnets = 2
 ```

-the folders structures should look like this
+the folder structure should look like this

 ```
 └── PBL